 Feast of the Immaculate Conception

-The Feast of the Immaculate Conception is a religious holiday that is celebrated on December 8th.
-It is a day that celebrates the belief that celebrates the conception of the Virgin Mary in the womb of her mother – Saint Anne.
+The Feast of the Immaculate Conception is a religious holiday celebrated on December 8th.
+It is a day that celebrates the belief in the conception of the Virgin Mary in the womb of her mother, Saint Anne.

-It is a holiday that is often confused with the Annunciation of the Lord, a day that celebrates the appearance of the angel Gabriel to Mary and her willing acceptance to accept the conception of Jesus Christ in her womb.
-It is generally considered to be one of the most important Marian Feasts celebrated in the Roman Catholic Church’s Liturgical year.
+It is a holiday often confused with the Annunciation of the Lord, a day that celebrates the appearance of the angel Gabriel to Mary and her willing acceptance to conceive Jesus Christ in her womb.
+It is generally considered one of the most important Marian feasts in the Roman Catholic Church’s liturgical year.

 History